 This test is performed on the patient's skin, and no sample is required.

 The FDA approved PPD tuberculin antigens are available for use for this test in the United States.
 Outside the United States, some other tuberculin antigens such as RT 23 formulation may be used.
 The dosage of PPD-S and RT 23 formulation differs.
 The dosage for PPD-S formulation is 5 units in 0.1 ml.
 No dose adjustments are required in hepatic and renal failure patients.

-According to CDC, this test is performed using the ‘Mantoux technique,’ which is injecting 0.1 mL of a solution containing 5 units of tuberculin purified protein derivative into the inner surface of the forearm through intradermal route.
+According to CDC, this test is performed using the ‘Mantoux technique,’ which is injecting 0.1 mL of a solution containing 5 units of tuberculin purified protein derivative into the inner surface of the forearm through the intradermal route.
 It should be administered two or more than 2 inches from the elbow, wrist, or any other injection site.
 According to the CDC 2005 guidelines, it can be administered to the back of the shoulder if neither arm can be used.

-This test is done using a 1 cc tuberculin syringe and a tiny needle (less than half-inch), with needle bevel of the syringe facing upward while injecting.
+This test is done using a 1 cc tuberculin syringe and a tiny needle (less than half-inch), with the needle bevel of the syringe facing upward while injecting.
 The needle should be inserted slowly, at an angle of 5 to 15 degrees, and the bevel of the needle should be visible below the skin.
-The elevation of the skin (6 to 10 mm diameter) known as ‘wheal’ is formed when the small amount of the PPD solution is injected intradermally, which ensures the correct administration.
+The elevation of the skin (6 to 10 mm diameter) known as ‘wheal’ is formed when a small amount of the PPD solution is injected intradermally, ensuring the correct administration.
 In case of an unsuccessful attempt to form the wheal, the test must be repeated immediately on the other site at least 5 cm/2 inches away from the initial administration site, and mark the second injection site.